 Japanese architecture is expressed through the "fake beam" style with 5 vertical columns and 3 horizontal beams, symbolizing the five elements and the three factors of Heaven - Earth - Human.

-The curved dome on the outside has a strong Chinese architectural style, symbolizing longevity and good luck.
+The curved dome on the outside has a strong Chinese architectural style, symbolizing longevity and luck.

-Inside the shrine, Vietnamese architecture is represented by three arrow-shaped pillars and a bow pointing to the sky, symbolizing the prosperity and well-being of descendants.
+Inside the shrine, Vietnamese architecture is represented by three arrow-shaped pillars and a bow pointing to the sky, symbolizing the prosperity of descendants.

 The house is a harmony between three architectural styles: Vietnamese - Japanese - Chinese (Photo: Ngo Linh).

-The church is decorated with vibrant, intricate patterns.
-Every detail, such as rafters, tables, chairs, horizontal lacquered boards, and parallel sentences, is intricately carved.
-On the altar, there are many wooden boxes containing the biography and personal belongings of the deceased.
+The decoration in the church is very lively with delicate artistic patterns.
+Every detail such as rafters, tables and chairs, horizontal lacquered boards, parallel sentences are all elaborate carvings.
+On the altar are many wooden boxes containing biographies and personal relics of the deceased.

 In particular, the church also preserves hundreds of precious antiques, including a sword and a genealogy book of mandarin Tran Tu Nhac from 1812.